Emerging Infectious Diseases

 What are emerging infectious diseases?

-Persistence of infectious diseases that cannot be controlled
+Known infectious diseases that are persistent and can't be controlled

 Emerging diseases include:

-Reemerging diseases are those that reappear after they have been on a major decline.
-Reemergence may happen because of a breakdown in public health measures for diseases that were once under control.
-They can also happen when new strains of known disease-causing organisms appear.
-Human behavior affects reemergence.
-For example, overuse of antibiotics has led to disease-causing organisms that are resistant to medicines.
-It has allowed a return of diseases that once were treatable and controllable.
+Reemerging diseases are those that come back after they have been on a major decline.
+This may happen because of problems in public health actions for diseases that were once under control.
+They can also happen when new strains of known diseases occur.
+People’s behavior can cause diseases to reemerge.
+For example, too much use of antibiotics has caused some bacteria and viruses to adapt to medicines.
+This means they can’t be killed easily.
+This has caused diseases that once were controlled and treatable to infect more people.

 Reemerging diseases include: